Napanee Fair

 Sections:

-1. A homemade ugly sweater for Christmas.
+1. A homemade holiday decoration

-11. Collection of unusual minerals, correctly identified and labeled, min.
+10. Collection of unusual minerals, correctly identified and labeled, (min.
 6, max.
-10
+10)

-14. A decorated cell phone cover
+13. A decorated cell phone cover

 Class 25- Art Competition